smcclab/nime25/review.md

 # General Information

+## NIME reviews build our community

+NIME is a genuinely interdisciplinary community studying how, why and what it means to make music with computers.
+The NIME community includes technologists, academics, artists, musicians, experimental practitioners, theorists, students, teachers and others.
+For this reason, it’s important to approach NIME reviews with a community perspective; for example, a paper may not be the kind of work you like, or what you’re used to seeing but may still be valuable to the community.
+We ask reviewers to approach every submission with an open mind and intellectual generosity, and decide **whether the submission presents a unique, important, and useful enhancement to NIME community knowledge.**

+We want NIME to be the place where we can send our work trusting that it will be given a fair and open-minded evaluation.
+Ideally, NIME authors should never feel that "the reviewers just didn't get it".

 ## Review Timeline

 The review timeline for NIME is tight and we are working hard to keep to the following schedule.